an athletic trainer helping an injured player on a field

 The athletic trainers at Great Crossing high school can be found at different places depending on the time of the day.
 They arrive at the school at 3:00 PM and can be found in the athletic training room.
 Treatments will be held immediately after school until practices begin.
 Once practices begin the athletic trainer will leave a sign on the door disclosing their location, when they will return, and what time they will be leaving the school for the day.

-The athletic trainers can be contacted through email, call, or text.
+The athletic trainer can be contacted through email, call, or text.

 a drawing of a face